moderndeveloper-students/mastering-github-students-project/git-branch.md

   cat .git/HEAD
   ```

-Whenever you make a change (commit) using Git within a repository you are provided with a `"master"` branch automatically, which points to the last commit you made.
+Whenever you make a change (commit) using Git within a repository you are provided with a `"master"` branch automatically, starting at the same place as the origin’s master branch, and which points to the last commit you made.
 Every time you perform a commit, this master branch moves forward.

 When a new branch is created (and given a suitable title) the user can then move the pointer, i.e. the HEAD, to the newly created branch, and this will provide the user with a new direction in which to take their workflow.
 This new branch will now move forward automatically with each commit.

 The user can at any time switch back to the master branch to make changes, and will then move forward with each new commit from an older version of the repository, as both sets of commits will be isolated in separate branches.

-## How to use the Git Branch command
+## Getting started with the Git Branch command

 One reason that a developer may wish to create a new branch would be to test a new feature that may or may not be included in the final project.
 A good name for this branch could be "testing-branch."
 This branch can be created using the `git branch` command as follows: